Belgium hero image

 • Lodging: centrally located hotels, monastery guesthouses, boutique inns with meeting rooms and choir-friendly acoustics.

-• Meals: Belgian cuisine—moules-frites, carbonnade, waffles, chocolate, and craft beer pairings (with non-alcoholic options); dietary needs easily accommodated.
+• Meals: Belgian cuisine (moules-frites, carbonnade, waffles, chocolate, and craft beer pairings with non-alcoholic options); dietary needs can be accommodated with advance notice.

 • Mobility: moderate—cobblestones, canal bridges, and cathedral steps; we plan rest stops, accessible accommodations, and alternative activities.